GaloisInc/ivory/ivory-tutorial/tutorial.md

 abstract the operation of adding a value to a field, which would save us typing but also reduce the possibility that bugs will creep in.

-In Ivory, we have two options for doing this: we could just make another procedure to be generated in C, and call it from the C code in both functions.
-Since we have Haskell as the host language of Ivory, we can also use Haskell as a macro language for Ivory, defining the behavior once and inlining it into the definition of both functions.
-Let's have a look at the first approach, which is more similar to how this abstraction would look in C:
+In Ivory, we have two options for doing this: we could just make a helper procedure to be generated in C, and call it from the C code in both `heal_char` and `recover_mp`.

+Alternately, since Ivory is hosted in Haskell, a fully general-purpose programming language, we can use Haskell as a macro language for Ivory, defining the behavior once and inlining it into the definition of both procedures.

+#### A helper procedure in C

+Let's have a look at the first approach, which is how this abstraction would look in typical C code:

 ```haskell
 add_var :: Def ('[Uint16, Ref s ('Stored Uint16), Ref s' ('Stored Uint16)] ':-> ())